Roadstead

 A roadstead or road (Note: Charts and nautical publications often use roads rather than roadsteads.
 Roads is the earlier term.) is a sheltered body of water where ships can lie reasonably safely at anchor without dragging or snatching.
+Many roadsteads are located near ports, but differ from ports in that they do not provide direct access to shore.
 Protected from rip currents, spring tides, or ocean swell, a roadstead can be open or natural, usually estuary-based, or may be created artificially.
 In maritime law, it is described as a convenient or safe place where boats usually anchor.

 Definition

 A roadstead can be an area of safe anchorage for ships waiting to enter a port, or to form a convoy.
 If sufficiently sheltered and convenient, it can be used for the transshipment of goods, stores, and troops, either separately or in combination.
 The same applies in transfers to and from shore by lighters or barges.
 (Note: For example, in the Second World War, many merchant ships and many troops arriving at the UK were unloaded/disembarked from ships anchored at the Tail of the Bank in the upper Clyde estuary.)

 In the days of sailing ships, some voyages could only easily be made with certain wind directions, and ships would wait for favorable winds on a roadstead such as the Downs near the English Channel, or Yarmouth Roads by the North Sea.